physicsranger/encounter_calibration/README.md

 This was done as a personal project, building out my personal data science portfolio showing off some analysis skills.
 The main goal was to have fun in something related to a pastime I enjoy and maybe provide a useful, different way to think about one aspect of the game.
 I am not claiming to be an expert or authority on the matter, and not everyone is likely to agree with the simplifications and assumptions I have made.
 Constructive feedback is welcomed and encouraged.

-To read a summary of initial simulations and analysis, look for a forthcoming blog post on medium, which will be linked here.
+To read a summary of initial simulations and analysis, check out my [blog post](https://medium.com/@tyrel.j.johnson/calibrating-d-d-encounter-difficulties-528a584e8f39) on the code.

 ## The Problem